raspberrypilearning/web-colour-palette-variables/en/step_1.md

-The 'style.css' stylesheet includes a palette of colour variables:
+The 'default.css' stylesheet includes a palette of colour variables:

+`:root` means that these variables will be used for the whole page.

 --- code ---
 ---